voxel51/fiftyone/docs/source/user_guide/brain.rst

 .. note::

-    Performing similarity search on a |DatasetView| will only return results (that have been indexed) from the view.
+    Performing similarity search on a |DatasetView| will **only** return results from the view (if the view contains objects that were not included in the index, they will never be included in the result).

-    This means that you can index an entire |Dataset| once and then perform searches on subsets of the dataset by :ref:`constructing views <using-views>` that contain the images of interest.
+    This means that you can index an entire |Dataset| once and then perform searches on subsets of the dataset by :ref:`constructing views <using-views>` that contain the objects of interest.

 .. note::

-    For large datasets, you may notice some additional overhead the first time you use a similarity index in a session.
+    For large datasets, you may notice longer load times the first time you use a similarity index in a session.
 Subsequent similarity searches will use cached results and will be faster!

 Applications
 ------------